NibiruChain/py-sdk/docs-md/query_clients/spot.md

             }

         Returns:
-            dict: The parameters fo the dex module.
+            dict: The parameters for the spot module.

     `pools(self, **kwargs)`
-    :   Return all available pools in the dex module.
+    :   Return all available pools in the spot module.

         Example Return Value::